ineffectivecoder/goercer/README.md

 - Previous Responder/ntlmrelayx captures

 **Q: What's the difference between PetitPotam pipes?**
-A: All pipes (lsarpc, samr, netlogon, lsass) bind to the same MS-EFSRPC UUID and support all 6 opnums:
+A: Different pipes expose different MS-EFSRPC interfaces:
-- `lsarpc` (default): Most reliable, always available
+- `efsrpc` (default): Native MS-EFSR pipe with UUID `df1941c5...`, works on ALL Windows versions (10, 11, Server 2016-2025)
-- `samr`, `netlogon`, `lsass`: Alternative endpoints if lsarpc is blocked or monitored
+- `lsarpc`: Legacy pipe with compatibility UUID `c681d488...`, works on older/unpatched systems, blocked on Win11/2025
-- `efsr`: May not exist on all systems
+- `samr`, `netlogon`, `lsass`: Alternative legacy endpoints using same UUID as lsarpc

 **Q: Why does Opnum 0 succeed but no callback?**
 A: Opnum 0 (EfsRpcOpenFileRaw) is often patched to return success without performing UNC access.
 The tool automatically tries 5 additional opnums (4, 5, 6, 7, 12) which typically work even when opnum 0 is patched.